NaiboWang/CommandlineConfig/Readme.md

 Configuration parameter values can be written in three ways.

-* 1. To receive command line arguments, simply pass --index 1 on the command line to modify the value of *index* to 1.
+* 1. To receive command line arguments, simply pass `--index 1` on the command line to modify the value of `index` to `1`.
 Also, the considerations for passing values to different types of arguments are：

-  * When passing bool type, you can use *0* or *False* for **False**, *1* or *True* or *no value after the parameter* for **True**: --normalization 1 or --normalization True or --normalization all can set the value of parameter *normalization* in the configuration to **True**.
+  * When passing bool type, you can use `0` or `False` for **False**, `1` or `True` or `no value after the parameter` for **True**: `--normalization 1` or `--normalization True` or `--normalization` all can set the value of parameter `normalization` in the configuration to **True**.
   * When passing list type, empty array and multi-dimensional arrays can be passed.
-  * To modify the value in the nested dict, please use "--nested-parameter-name.sub-parameter-name value" to modify the value in the nested object, such as --dbinfo.password 987654 to change the value of the *password* parameter in the *dbinfo* subobject to *987654*.
+  * To modify the value in the nested dict, please use `--nested-parameter-name.sub-parameter-name value` to modify the value in the nested object, such as `--dbinfo.password 987654` to change the value of the `password` parameter in the `dbinfo` subobject to `987654`.
 Currently this tool only supports one level of nesting.
-  * Note that **the argument index must be in the preset_config object defined above:**
+  * Note that **the argument index must be in the `preset_config` object defined above:**

   ```python
     python test.py --index 0 --dataset emnist --normalization 0 --multi_information [\'sdf\',1,\"3.3\",,True,[1,[]]] --dbinfo.password 987654
   ```

-* 2. Use `config.index = 2` directly in the code to change the value of the parameter index to 2.
+* 2. Use `config.index = 2` directly in the code to change the value of the parameter `index` to `2`.
 Again, list type parameters can be assigned as empty or multidimensional arrays.
-For nested objects, you can use `config.dbinfo.save_password=True` to modify the value of the save_password parameter in dbinfo to `True`.
+For nested objects, you can use `config.dbinfo.save_password=True` to modify the value of the `save_password` parameter in sub dict `dbinfo` to `True`.

-* 3. Way 1 and 2 will trigger type checking, that is, if the type of the assigned value and the type of the default value in the predefined dict *preset_config* does not match, the program will report an error, therefore, if you do not want to force type checking, you can use `config["index"] = "sdf"` to force the value of the parameter index to the string *sdf* (not recommended, it will cause unexpected impact).
+* 3. Way 1 and 2 will trigger type checking, that is, if the type of the assigned value and the type of the default value in the predefined dict `preset_config` does not match, the program will report an error, therefore, if you do not want to force type checking, you can use `config["index"] = "sdf"` to force the value of the parameter index to the string `sdf` (not recommended, it will cause unexpected impact).

 #### Reading method

-Read the value of the parameter *dataset* directly by means of config.dataset or config["dataset"].
+Read the value of the parameter `dataset` directly by means of `config.dataset` or `config["dataset"]`.

 ```python
 print(config.dataset, config["index"])
 ```

-The value of an argument *a* will be read by this order: the last value modified by config.a = * > the value of --a 2 specified by the command line > the initial value specified by "a":1 defined by preset_config.
+The value of an argument `a` will be read by this order: the last value modified by `config.a = *` > the value of `--a 2` specified by the command line > the initial value specified by `"a":1` defined by preset_config.

 For the list type, if a multidimensional array is passed, the information can be read via standard slice of python: